lubusIN/laravel-decomposer/README.md

 ## Roadmap

 - ~Allow Decomposer report to be accessed via code~ _Released in [v1.1](https://github.com/lubusIN/laravel-decomposer#helpers)_
+- ~Allow users and other packages to add their own stats in the Decomposer report~ _Released in [v1.2](https://github.com/lubusIN/laravel-decomposer/wiki/Add-your-extra-stats)_
 - Add a config file to allow user to control what he/she wants to see in the view
 - Check for updates of the installed packages & show if any available for the respective packages or their dependencies
-- Allow users and other packages to add their own stats in the Decomposer report
 - Compare same dependency versions for different packages & warn user about the possible conflict.
 (Can be achieved even now as the search results highlighting is enabled, but sure it can be done in more better way)
 - Make UI more informative & UX more better
 - Let us know if you want anything to be added in the decomposer.
 After all the user makes the packages worth :)